AntoineOrsoni/pyats-devnet-se-hour/3_config_diff/README.md

 ### Learning the configuration of a device

-To learn the configuration of a device, the below command can be used:
+To learn the configuration of a device, the below command can be used, it returns the configuration in nested dictionaries for easy navigation.

 ```python
 device.learn('config')